 Following aerial lift safety tips when operating a cherry picker, bucket truck, telescopic boom lift, or articulating boom lift will help workers avoid common yet preventable accidents that occur every day on worksites.
 And so will our OSHA compliant training.

-For top quality online aerial lift training that is 100% OSHA-compliant, check out the programs from CertifyMeOnline.net.
+For top-quality online aerial lift training that is 100% OSHA-compliant, check out the programs from CertifyMeOnline.net.
 Training can take as little as one afternoon and be accessed from any device with an internet connection.
-If you have any more questions about lifting safety tips, OSHA policies, or anything else related to AWP training, give our safety consultants a call today at (602) 277-0615.
+If you have any more questions about lifting safety tips, OSHA policies, or anything else related to AWP training, contact us online or give our safety consultants a call today at (602) 277-0615.
 Or, register your company and get started right away.
 Complete your training today!